5 DIY Natural Beauty Recipes That Use Coffee

 - Next, weigh out the coffee-infused olive oil, rosehip seed oil, and jojoba oil and stir them into the melted butter.

-- Now measure out and add each of the essential oils and mix with the other ingredients.
+- Now measure and mix each essential oil with the other ingredients.

-- Add in your vitamin E and pour it into your container(s) of choice.
+- Finally, add in your vitamin E and pour it into your container(s) of choice.

 - Roll of plastic wrap